fabulous-dev/Fabulous/docs/Fabulous.XamarinForms/migration-guide-to-0.50.md

 `FontSize` is a discriminated union with the following values:
 - `FontSize of float`: Represents an absolute size value
-- `Named of Xamarin.Forms.NamedSize`: Represents a device-dependent predefined size
+- `Named of Xamarin.Forms.NamedSize`: Represents a predefined size

 _Old:_
 ```fsharp